What is an aquarium water conditioner?

 Dosage: Use one teaspoon of Prime for every 50 gallons of water.

-(1ml treats 10 gallon of tap water)
+(1ml treats 10 gallons of tap water)

 #2 – Kordon NovAqua+

 Kordon NovaAqua+ (or NovaAqua Plus) can also remove heavy metal from the water.
 The manufacturer claims it can help condition water by buffering tap water and adding electrolytes.
 The product can also provide a protective coat.
-It is said to be able to reduce toxicity of nitrite by blocking the intake of nitrite by aquarium fish.
-Additional features include the ability to aid nitrifying bacteria in the filter by creating a slime coat in the filter media, and add some beneficial organic herbs and vitamins.
+It is said to be able to reduce the toxicity of nitrite by blocking the intake of nitrite by aquarium fish.
+Additional features include the ability to aid nitrifying bacteria in the filter by creating a slime coat in the filter media and add some beneficial organic herbs and vitamins.

 Dosage: Use one teaspoon of NovaAqua+ for every 10 gallons of water(1ml treats 2 gallons of water)